SNET-Entrance/docker/README.md

 # User guide:
-This folder conatins all you need to setup Entrance using Docker Tested on Unbuntu 16.04. with:
+This folder contains all you need to setup Entrance using Docker, Tested on Ubuntu 16.04. with:
 - docker version 17.03.0-ceer (community edition)
 - docker-compose version 1.11.2,